Skip to main content

 Majoring in Mathematics

 The major in Mathematics at the University of Georgia is demanding yet versatile.
 Students benefit from the individual attention afforded by typically small class sizes, taking courses in linear algebra, geometry, sequences, differential equations, multivariable calculus, topology, number theory, probability, and others.
-Undergraduate research is encouraged and available through the Vertical Integration of Research and Education (VIGRE) and the Center for Undergraduate Research Opportunities (CURO).
+Undergraduate research is encouraged and available through the Center for Undergraduate Research Opportunities (CURO).
 An active Math Club further supplements student learning and opportunity.

 General Mathematics:

-The requirements of the major with the financial mathematics area of emphasis (available beginning August 2022) will be:
+The requirements of the major with the financial mathematics area of emphasis are:

 It is strongly recommended that all mathematics majors complete 6 hours of coursework in a related field such as Computer Science, Physics, Statistics, Risk Management, or Management Sciences and Information Technology.
 You should also be aware that the university will require 15 hours further of 3000- and 4000-level elective courses.
 If you're not planning to take electives in mathematics or related subjects, you should plan ahead and have some ideas of how you will fulfill this requirement.
 Your advisors can help you choose the remaining courses to fit your interests and your career goals.